-Our research and development efforts are focused on the development of our solutions for the mobile device, large-screen flat panel display and digital projector markets.
-Our development efforts are focused on pursuing higher levels of video performance, integration and new features in order to provide our customers with solutions that enable them to introduce market leading products and help lower final systems costs for our customers.
+Our research and development efforts are focused on the development of our solutions for the mobile device and digital projector markets.
+Our development efforts are focused on pursuing higher levels of video performance, integration and new features in order to provide our customers with solutions that enable them to introduce market leading products and help lower final systems costs.

 We have invested, and expect to continue to invest, significant resources in research and development activities.
-Our research and development expense was \$20.7 million, \$20.8 million and \$22.9 million in 2013, 2012 and 2011, respectively.
-During 2013 and 2012, we received reimbursements related to a codevelopment arrangement with a customer for costs incurred in connection with our development of an IC product.
-As a result of the reimbursement, our overall research and development expense was reduced by \$3.5 million in each of 2012 and 2013.
-There were no reductions to research and development expense related to co-development arrangements in 2011.
+Our research and development expense was \$24.6 million, \$25.3 million and \$20.7 million in 2015, 2014 and 2013, respectively.
+During 2013, we received reimbursements related to a co-development arrangement with a customer for costs incurred in connection with our development of an IC product.
+As a result of the reimbursement, our overall research and development expense was reduced by \$3.5 million in 2013.
+There were no reductions to research and development expense related to co-development arrangements in 2015 or 2014.